• Home

 For example, if the tournament runs a partial octofinal debate all judges are obligated through the quarterfinal elimination round.

-• All Speech judges are committed to the Final round, and all Congress judges are committed through the Final round.
+• All Speech judges are committed to the Final round.

 EVENT SPECIFIC INFORMATION